shoaibi/minimal-secure-blog-engine/README.md

 * imshoaibi @ skype

 ## Things i would have loved to incorporate ##
+* Dynamic input id for csrf field
+* Cron script to cleanup csrf past their expirationTime
 * Logging
 * Unit testing
 * Caching posts and comments (memory, or as serialized objects)